I Got Hit By A Car While Playing Pokémon Go, And Also Some People Were Robbed At Gunpoint.

 Other Dallasites haven’t been so lucky, turns out, even if the blame in their situations also wasn’t entirely theirs to shoulder.

 Both instances sound a whole lot like the robbery we already reported on that went down at a Garland park in early July, only the victims in that incident were robbed at knifepoint.
-Here’s hoping GPD and DPD are linking up to find these guys.
+Here’s hoping GPD and DPD are linking up to find these guys, we guess?

 In the meantime, DPD issued this warning to players of Pokémon Go: “We want to remind everyone to stay safe while playing Pokémon Go by traveling in groups, staying in well-lit areas, and being mindful of your surroundings.
 Please report any suspicious individuals or activities to police.”